pdxjohnny/an-interpretation-of-texts/README.md

 - 20??-??-??: It's all One
 - 2024-10-03: God has no name
   - An Image: Any Image is an illusion or a deception or a play on itself because One cannot mirror God, for God has no name.
 One can only experiance God.
-Do what thou will.
+Do what thou will and that better be the will of God motherfucker.
+So long as it is you'll be pretty fuckin OK.

 ## Notes